CommitHub/CommitHub-Blog/src/pages/blogs/what-the-heck-are-containers/index.md

 But I digress.
 Let's continue with the with the story.

 So in the early 2000s, Free BSD 4.0 released a vastly expanded concept called FreeBSD Jails that simulated a miniature system off its own.
 This allowed users to create several independent systems with their own IP addresses, CPU file systems, memory and etcetera.
-So it created a whole little system with everything that it needed.
-And then every Jail will have root user.
-But the only one with unrestricted access will be the root user from the root jail, effectively solving a problem with chroot jails, since different chroot users in different jails cannot speak to each other.
+So it created a whole little system with everything that it needed andnd then every Jail will have root user, but the only one with unrestricted access will be the root user from the root jail, effectively solving a problem with chroot jails, since different chroot users in different jails cannot speak to each other.

 Incremental innovations were done between 2000 and 2006, like Linux V-servers, Solaris Containers and Open VC.
 So in this case, though, the attacker will be part of a subsystem, but wouldn't part be part of the main system.
 So even if they had root access, they won't be able to change those files that we talked before and couldn't do damage to your system.